marvinlabs/customer-area/readme.txt

 **Add-on changes**

 * **ACF Integration** - New: support for ACF 5
+* **Notifications** - New: Add filter to allow filtering the IDs of the users who should receive the notifications targeted at administrators.
+Use filter 'cuar/notifications/administrator-recipient-ids' to customize.
+* **Design Extras** - Tweak: Support for new styles from WP Customer Area 7.6.0 and ACF v5.0.0
+* **Collaboration** - Tweak: update translations
 * **Search** - Fix: issue with form submission on Internet Explorer
+* **All add-ons** - Fix: remove use of WP_***_URL constants in favor of functions [#315](https://github.com/marvinlabs/customer-area/issues/315)

 = 7.5.2 (2018/09/14) =